Constellation-Labs/documentation-hub/validate/automated/upgrade/nodectl-upgrade-packages.md

   />
 </head>

-Your Node should now be clean.  nodectl is ready to add and update the packages that run the Tessellation Protocol.
+Your node should now be clean.  nodectl is ready to add and update the packages that run the Tessellation Protocol.

 ### Update packages

-nodectl will download the necessary packages that will upgrade your Node to the latest version.
+nodectl will download the necessary packages that will upgrade your node to the latest version.

-You can sit back and relax as nodectl continues to upgrade your Node for you.
+You can sit back and relax as nodectl continues to upgrade your node for you.

 <MacWindow>
  --------- * HANDLE PACKAGES * ----------<br />